ZITADEL Docs

 Multitenancy / Business-to-Business (B2B)

-ZITADEL allows you to create separate organizations for each of your business partner or tenant.
-There might be cases were users from one organization need access to projects from another organization.
-You can create an external user grant, that allows the inviting organization to manage the roles for the external user.
+ZITADEL allows you to create separate organizations for each of your business partners or tenants.
+There might be cases where users from one organization need access to projects from another organization.
+You can create a role assignment for an external user that allows the inviting organization to manage the roles for the external user.

 Alternative to multiple user accounts

 A user account is always unique across a ZITADEL instance.
-In some use cases, external user grants are a simple way to allow users access to multiple tenants.
+In some use cases, external user role assignments are a simple way to allow users access to multiple tenants.

 References